 “This endeavor has been and continues to be a real partnership with considerable value to both organizations, as well as to the larger educational community.
 We benefit from an assessment solution that gives our educators more time to teach and boost student achievement, while nearly eliminating their reliance on repeated testing.
 Likewise, Renaissance developers stay close to the real-world classroom needs of students and educators.
 As we all share lessons learned and expertise gained, we truly believe we’ll be making lasting contributions to educational excellence.”

 Testing…testing…testing.
 Unfortunately, repeated testing is the only path many school districts see to improving student achievement and performance on state assessments.
 But not all tests produce reliable or actionable insights, and the hours- or even days-long process can be self-defeating, draining students and encroaching on valuable classroom instruction time.
-Challenged to find a better course, the Instructional Technology team at Lee County School District in Fort Myers, Florida, forged a program that produces useful data, gives educators more time to teach, and helps student learn more and score better on standardized tests.
+Challenged to find a better course, the Instructional Technology team at Lee County School District in Fort Myers, Florida, forged a program that produces useful data, gives educators more time to teach, and helps students learn more and score better on standardized tests.